 Although goat's milk is not typically an allergenic food, like cow's milk it contains the milk sugar lactose and can produce adverse reactions in lactose-intolerant individuals.
 Goat's milk is minimally lower in lactose than cow's milk (with 4.1 percent milk solids and 4.7 percent, respectively).

-- Q What are the health benefits of drinking goat's milk?
+- Q What are the benefits of drinking goat's and sheep's milk over cow's milk?

-- Q What are the disadvantages of pasteurized milk?
+- Q What are the health benefits of drinking milk?